mibi88/MibiPlot/README.md

 # MibiPlot
 Make plots in a console.
 Tested with python 2.7 (should work with python 3).

+---

+I will add other types of plots soon.
 ## Getting Started
 ### Buid a new plot
 `plot = Plot(type = str, values = list, labels = list, height = None (int), width = None (int))`